 It doesn’t matter if you’re buying a new or used car, it’s important to understand the financial impact.

-However, before you sign on the dotted line, you must become familiar with the true cost of owning a car.
+However, before you sign on the dotted line, you should get familiar with the true cost of owning a car.
 There’s more to this than what you pay to drive the vehicle off the lot.

 Here are some additional expenses to take into consideration when buying a car: